readyready15728/misc/awakemud-notes.md

 * There is a Matrix terminal in a private room in The Skeleton in Touristville.
 * Thomas Steele at The Skeleton offers work (minimum reputation 300).
-* Stiletto Rose at The Skeleton offers work.
+* Stiletto Rose at The Skeleton offers work for less experienced runners.
 (And it's Matrix work.)
 * There is a combined ATM / Matrix terminal at the Redmond Way Mall in Touristville.
 * Wisebrand Wholesale Chips at the Redmond Way Mall sells various ActiveSofts.